justrhoto/pinlaps/README.md

-  # Pinball Arcade Score Tracker

-  This is a code bundle for Pinball Arcade Score Tracker.
-The original project is available at https://www.figma.com/design/vaRg8x8FdKllI1kYILdLRp/Pinball-Arcade-Score-Tracker.
+# PinLaps

+This is a web app for a fun personal challenge to run a lap around an arcade, playing each pin once.
+It tracks scores and encourages you to score better than your median performance.

 ## Running the code

-  Run `npm i` to install the dependencies.
+`npm i`: Install the dependencies.

-  Run `npm run dev` to start the development server.
+`npm run dev`: Start the development server.

+`npm run build`: Build the project for production.